Premiership of Doug Ford

 Doug Ford is the 26th and current premier of Ontario (Premier ministre de l'Ontario), Canada.
-He won a majority in the June 7, 2018 Ontario general election, as leader of the Progressive Conservative Party of Ontario, (CPC) caucus in the Legislative Assembly of Ontario and was sworn in as premier on June 29, 2018.
-He was re-elected with a increased majority in the June 2, 2022 Ontario general election.
+He won a majority in the 2018 Ontario general election, as leader of the Progressive Conservative Party of Ontario (PCPO) caucus in the Legislative Assembly of Ontario and was sworn in as premier on June 29, 2018.
+He was re-elected with an increased majority in 2022, and again after calling a snap election for February 27, 2025.

 Elections

 2018 Ontario general election

 Ford won the Progressive Conservative Party of Ontario leadership election on March 10, 2018.
 He represented Etobicoke North.

 In the 2018 Ontario general election held on June 7, 2018, Ford won a majority government with 76 of the 124 seats in the legislature with approximately 56.67% of potential voters voting.

 2022 Ontario general election

 Ford led the Progressive Conservatives to another majority government in the 2022 provincial election.
 The PCs gained seven more seats than they had won in 2018.